 CLEAN UP AND FINISHING

-On the left is the sterling silver tree.
+On the top left is the sterling silver tree.
 It used to be wax!

-The center picture shows the pieces cut off the tree.
+The bottom left photo shows the pieces cut off the tree.
 There is a lot of work to do.
-We grind down all the gating and file it to look as though it was never there.
+We cut off, grind down, and file all the gating so it looks as though it was never there.
 The black oxidation also needs to be removed.

 Then the pieces go through an 8 1/2 hour polishing process.
 I polish the pieces with varying grits of sanding disks, and then put them through the tumbling process.
-After the pieces are cast, cleaned up, and polished, I need to create the final piece of jewelry which includes soldering connections, pictured on the right.
+After the pieces are cast, cleaned up, and polished, I need to create the final piece of jewelry which might include building chain, and soldering elements and connections.

-To finish the piece, I give it a dark patina to create depth in the design.
+To finish the piece, I give it a dark patina to create depth and bring out the details in the design.
 Finally, I polish it again by hand.
 The end result is a rich satin sheen.

 GENUINELY HANDCRAFTED JEWELRY